 He walked slowly back to his seat in the second turn, rejoining his parents.
 He sat there in a daze the rest of the afternoon, hardly paying attention to the rest of the race.

 “I didn't feel this bad when my dog died,” he told his father.

 Despite his unique standing among the “500” race fans, Bennett rarely gets special attention from the Speedway.
 He doesn't expect it.
 Doesn't need it.

-He did once get a letter from Joie Chitwood III, former Speedway president, asking for recommendations.
+He did once get a letter from Joie Chitwood III, former Speedway president, asking for recommendations to improve the event.
 Bennett suggested having the race day fighter jets conduct their flyover down the center of the track, rather than the main straightaway, so that fans sitting under the roof in the grandstands could see it from their seats.
 It never happened.